-Since being hired as a full-time instructor precipitated her move to Cookeville in August 2005, Linda Houck has been teaching English at Nashville State’s Cookeville Campus.
+Since being hired as a full-time instructor precipitated her move to Cookeville in August 2005, Linda Randolph has been teaching English at Nashville State’s Cookeville Campus.
 Born and raised in San Diego, California, Linda received her B.A. in English (2000) and her M.A. in English (2003) from San Diego State University.
 She also co-runs and tutors for the Cookeville Campus Writing Center.
-Linda, whose husband works for Cookeville Raceway and Hobby, lists classic muscle cars among her spare-time interests.
+Linda, whose husband is an over-the-road truck driver, lists classic muscle cars among her spare-time interests.
 A die-hard football fan, Linda also enjoys reading, cooking, and spending time outside with her kids.

 Detective Sergeant Ed Madge (ret)

 Sergeant Madge is a 36 year veteran of law enforcement.
-His experience was acquired as a uniform road patrol officer and supervisor as well as a plain clothes Detective and Detective supervisor with the Broward Sheriff’s Office in Fort Lauderdale, Florida.
+His experience was acquired as a uniform road patrol officer and supervisor as well as a plain clothes detective and detective supervisor with the Broward Sheriff’s Office in Fort Lauderdale, Florida.
 Sergeant Madge has degrees in Police Science and Criminal Justice.
 He is a Certified Fraud Examiner and regent emeritus of the Association of Certified Fraud Examiners as well as the Associations recipient of the International Certified Fraud Examiner of the year award in 2002.
-Sergeant Madge is a member of the International Association of Chiefs of Police teaching staff and has taught and co-taught several courses for Law Enforcement Agencies throughout the United States.
+Sergeant Madge is a member of the International Association of Chiefs of Police teaching staff and has taught and co-taught several courses for law enforcement agencies throughout the United States.
 Sergeant Madge was an adjunct professor at Broward Community College CJI and taught several police academy courses over a period of 15 years.
-He conducts courses on credit card and bank fraud at Miami Dade Community College in Miami, Florida for law enforcement personnel.
+He conducts courses on credit card and bank fraud at Miami Dade Community College for law enforcement personnel.